sergevar/paulgrahamblog/cleaned/fh.md

-January 2020
+# Haters

+_January 2020_

-(I originally intended this for startup founders, who are often surprised by the attention they get as their companies grow, but it applies equally to anyone who becomes famous.)
+_(I originally intended this for startup founders, who are often surprised by the attention they get as their companies grow, but it applies equally to anyone who becomes famous.)_

 If you become sufficiently famous, you'll acquire some fans who like you too much.
 These people are sometimes called "fanboys," and though I dislike that term, I'm going to have to use it here.
 We need some word for them, because this is a distinct phenomenon from someone simply liking your work.